 The test can also help your doctor see how bad an illness is getting or how well treatment is working.

-Your doctor may order a liver function test if you’re more likely to have liver damage or disease.
+Your doctor may order a liver test if you’re more likely to have liver damage or disease.
 For example, if you’re:

 Types of Tests

-There are a number of liver function tests, with lots of complex names.
+There are a number of liver tests, with lots of complex names.
 You might hear your doctor or nurse mention some of the common ones, which include:

 - Alanine transaminase (ALT) test.
 ALT is an enzyme that helps break down proteins and is found mainly in your liver.
 High levels in your blood could mean you have liver damage.